qureshiaquib/qureshiaquib.github.io/_posts/2024-12-27-azure-elastic-san-cost-comparison.md

 [https://techcommunity.microsoft.com/blog/azurestorageblog/block-migrations-added-to-azure-storage-migration-program/3838385](https://techcommunity.microsoft.com/blog/azurestorageblog/block-migrations-added-to-azure-storage-migration-program/3838385)

 I hope the above comparisons and descriptions help you validate whether ESAN is a better fit for your deployment and can achieve cost savings.
+Share the blogpost if you like it.

 Happy Learning!